 Mountain gorilla tracking is a unique opportunity to see the world’s gentle apes in their natural habitat.
 It is an unforgettable and life-changing experience at Volcanoes National Park in Rwanda.
 Mountain gorilla encounters are conducted by expert trackers as they guide small groups of travelers through the bamboo-covered slopes while searching for these great apes in the African jungle.

-Mountain gorilla tracking takes place within the volcanic ranges that span Rwanda, Uganda, and the Democratic Republic of the Congo, which is home to these endangered mountain gorillas.
+Mountain gorilla tracking takes place within the volcanic ranges that span Rwanda, Uganda, and the Democratic Republic of the Congo, which are home to these endangered mountain gorillas.
 Mountain gorilla tracking in Rwanda is safe and accessible.

-Volcanoes national park in Rwanda has twelve mountain gorilla families living there, some of which are fully habituated, with others being habituated solely for scientific research purposes.
+Volcanoes National Park in Rwanda has twelve mountain gorilla families living there, some of which are fully habituated, with others being habituated solely for scientific research purposes.
 These mountain gorilla groups at least consist of one silverback leading the family alongside several females and offspring.